catprisbrey/Godot4-OpenAnimationLibraries/README.md

 ![Controller Screenshot](https://github.com/pemguin005/Godot4-MixamoLibraries/blob/main/Screenshots/MixamoLib.GIF)

 ## UPDATE
-Adobe's terms of service 6.2.E state not to make datasets or databases from their content which this could be seen as.
+Adobe's terms of service 6.2.E state not to make datasets or databases from their content so libraries of their animations cannott be shared here.
-To respect their service, I am removing the animations libraries and leaving only the Bone Map, but you can still make your own libraries!
+To respect their service, all Mixamo animation libraries have been removed.
+I'm leaving only the Mixamo Godot Bone Map.tres, but you can still make your own Mixamo libraries!

-Thanks for your understanding.
+This project is now for creating open animation libraries that DO NOT USE Mixamo and can be used freely.
+The open libraries should be mixamo Skeleton compatible.
+So you can still rig your characters with Mixamo if you prefer, just be sure to reimport with the Mixamo bone map.

 ## Features

-- Mixamo bone map res file, that can aid in making your own reusable Mixamo animation libraries.
+- Mixamo bone map.tres file, that makes Godot ready Mixamo rigs/animation libraries an option.
 - OpenBot CC0 model files - for making open humaniod animations (OpenBot is Mixamo animation compatible)
 - OpenDog CC0 model files - for making open canine animations
-- Free locomotion Godot libraries
+- Free/Open Godot animation libraries for humanoids and dog

 ## Requirements
 - Godot 4.0.13 Alpha or newer
 - BoneMap.res file (for either the OpenBots or Mixamo)
+- A model rigged with either a Mixamo, OpenBot, or OpenDog skeleton

 # Tutorial